 Custom

 No two businesses are exactly alike, and so no two businesses’ dashboards should be the same.
-If you are using an outsourced CFO, find one that will help you create a custom business dashboard that serves your company’s particular needs.
+If you are using an outsourced CFO, find one that will help you customize a business dashboard to fit your company’s specific brand identity and client preferences.
 Remember, all companies have slightly different combinations of KPIs that are meaningful to their staff.
 Figure out which KPIs are best for your company.

 Data-Based